-Review of the exclusion from the profit and loss statement

-➤ See "Exclusion from the Profit and Loss Statement" on page 57.
+See "Exclusion from the profit and loss statement" ➤ See "Exclusion from the Profit and Loss Statement" on page 57.

 As a result of recording the depreciation expenses for facilities for which the national government should be responsible (costs deemed not to be within the scope of operational responsibilities of national university corporations) as expenses of the national university corporation, the expenses increased by about 4.3 billion yen.